-High blood pressure (or hypertension) can be caused by a poor diet with too much salt and not enough fruit and vegetables.
-HIV medication, such as antiretrovirals and protease inhibitors, can be also a contributing cause of high blood pressure.
+High blood pressure (or hypertension) can be caused by a range of lifestyle factors such as poor diet with too much salt, smoking or a lack of exercise.
+Taking protease inhibitors may increase the risk of high blood pressure.

 High blood pressure (or hypertension) can be caused by a poor diet with too much salt and not enough fruit and vegetables.
 It can also be caused by being overweight, not exercising enough, smoking, or drinking too much alcohol.
 It sometimes runs in families.
 Lifestyle changes such as improving your diet, stopping smoking and exercising more can help to reduce your blood pressure.